rtgodwin/rtgodwin.github.io/_docs/assign4ans.md

 ### (b)

 The model estimated above has a polynomial with a cubed term in it, so that the degree is 3 ($r = 3$).
 From the summary output above, we see that the variable $carat^3$ is _insignificant_ (the p-value is 0.228502).
-That is we fail to reject to the null hypothesis that the effect of $carat^3$ is zero - we can drop this variable from the model.
+That is, we fail to reject to the null hypothesis that the effect of $carat^3$ is zero - we can drop this variable from the model.
 We now estimate a model with $r=2$:

 $price = \beta_0 + \beta_1carat + \beta_2carat^2 + ...